-Always set the parking brake fully and make sure that the gearshift is securely latched in P (Park).
+Always set the parking brake fully and make sure the gearshift is latched in P (Park).
+Turn off the ignition whenever you leave your vehicle.

 When the transfer case is in the N (Neutral) position, the engine and transmission are disconnected from the rest of the driveline.
 Therefore, the vehicle is free to roll even if the automatic transmission is in P (Park) or the manual transmission is in gear.